btxrrr/Lao-Niangs-Photobooth/backend/README.md

 - Do not commit .env.
 - Commit .env.example only.
 - Configure real values in your host's environment variable dashboard.
+- On Render, pin Python to 3.12.11 using backend/runtime.txt so av and pillow install from wheels instead of building from source.

 ## Endpoint Summary